jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 Reboot the system

 Zenoss itself copes with host / ip changes but the underlying RabbitMQ system needs help.
-There is a script, fix_rabbit.sh, in /opt/zenoss/local.
-It must be run as the root user.
+There is a script, fix_rabbit.sh, in the Zenoss_4.2.5_core-autodeploy/pre_req_downloads directory.
+It must be run as the root user. *Note* that you will need to modify this script to make the PASS variable match what is in your /opt/zenoss/etc/global.conf for the amqppassword password.

 Then, as the zenoss user, restart zenoss::